klemenStanic/IDS/README.md

 - fprobe(netflow host)
 - sflowtool(sflow collector)

-## Data storing, manipulation and visualization:
+### Data storing, manipulation and visualization:
--Elasticsearch
--Kibana
--Logstash
+- Elasticsearch
+- Kibana
+- Logstash
--Spark with support for Elasticsearch/Hadoop
+- Spark with support for Elasticsearch/Hadoop

-# Implementation:
+## Implementation:
 My implementation of this system consists of using 4 virtual machines, which, for the sake of simplicity, have the following names and functions:
--curious2 (this is a virtual machine placed on the outside segment of the network and is used for capturing/forwarding of sflow packets, capturing/forwarding netflow packets and Snort detection)
+- curious2 (this is a virtual machine placed on the outside segment of the network and is used for capturing/forwarding of sflow packets, capturing/forwarding netflow packets and Snort detection)
 Has the following software installed:
 PulledPork, Snort, Barnyard, HSFlowD, FProbe
--snortx (same as curious2, but on the insidesegment) Has the following software installed:
+- snortx (same as curious2, but on the insidesegment) Has the following software installed:
-PulledPork, Snort, Barnyard, HSFlowD, FProbe -collector (used for forwarding of sflows to eshog) Has the following software installed:
+PulledPork, Snort, Barnyard, HSFlowD, FProbe
+- collector (used for forwarding of sflows to eshog) Has the following software installed:
 SFlowTool
--eshog (virtual machine for data storing, manipulation, visualization) Has the following software installed:
+- eshog (virtual machine for data storing, manipulation, visualization) Has the following software installed:
 ElasticSearch, Logstash, Kibana, Nginx, Spark w/ ElasticSearch

+In the following sections, I will describe what I did on a specific Virtual Machine.